igabriel85/DICE-Monitoring/README.md

 # DICE-Project
-Central Repository for H2020 DICE Project
+Personal Repository of Gabriel Iuhasz for H2020 DICE Project